 This is how many times you row (stroke) in 1 minute.
 Keep this number at 30 or less, Davi says.
 Remember: It’s about power, not just flinging your body back and forth.

-Split time: The amount of time it takes to row 500 meters.
+This is the amount of time it takes to row 500 meters (or a third of a mile).
 Aim for 2 minutes or less.
-To increase your pace, push out with more power; don’t just pump your arms faster.
+To increase your pace, push out with more power — don’t just pump your arms faster.